mcherif/plant-disease-mlops/README.md

 ### 💻 Local Development (with GPU support)

-If you're developing locally and want to use a CUDA-enabled version of PyTorch:
+If you're developing locally and want to use a CUDA-optimized version of PyTorch:

 ```bash
 pip install -r requirements-dev.txt